bralfur/dr-bosse/README.md

 - 🐺 Hi, I’m @bralfur
-- 🐺   I have backend
+- 🐺 - I have backend
-- 🐺   I have frontend
+- 🐺 - I have frontend
-- 🐺   I have halm charts
+- 🐺 - I have helm charts
-- 🐺   I have dots
+- 🐺 - I have dots

 <!---
 bralfur/bralfur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.